tomhendra/courses/README.md

 ## Introduction

 I have been learning software development full-time since August 2018, and prior to that alongside full-time employment since August 2017.
-This repo serves as an archive of notes and supporting files from the courses I have taken since beginning to study full-time.
+This repo serves as an archive of notes and supporting files from the courses I have taken since learning to use GitHub in December 2018. 🙂

 I map my progress & plan my journey with **[this Trello board](https://trello.com/b/R1CVyI4S)**.